The President's Pleasure (Singapore): Mohammad Iskandar Mohammad Ali (1991)

 On 16 March 1991, a 66-year-old woman, Tang Sai Tiong, was robbed and stabbed five times at her flat in Marsiling.
 When she staggered out, a 10 cm long knife was embedded on her abdomen.
 Her attacker managed to escape.
 After she was rushed to hospital, Tang was pronounced dead nine hours later.

 The crime remained unsolved for three years.
-In January 1994, Mohammad Iskandar Mohammad Ali, a 18-year-old teenager, was arrested and found to be responsible for the murder.
+In January 1994, Mohammad Iskandar Mohammad Ali, an 18-year-old teenager, was arrested and found to be responsible for the murder.
 Iskandar was charged with murder and he admitted to killing Tang during a robbery attempt on 16 March 1991.
 A year later, on 15 February 1995, Iskandar was found guilty of murder.
 However, as Iskandar's actual age was 14 years and 11 months at the time he committed the offence, he was not sentenced to death and instead imprisoned under TPP.